-Shahi Paneer as the name suggests is a rich and creamy curry that is made using almonds and cashews without the use of tomatoes which is flavored with everyday spices, whereas Kadai Paneer is made using a freshly roasted masala that adds a unique flavor in the same.
+Shahi paneer as the name suggests is a rich and creamy curry that is made using almonds and cashews without the use of tomatoes which is flavored with everyday spices, whereas kadai paneer is made using a freshly roasted masala that adds a unique flavor to it.

-Also, Kadai paneer has Capsicum as one of the main ingredients, which is not used in Shahi Paneer.
+Also, kadhai paneer has bell pepper as one of the main ingredients, which is not used in shahi paneer.

-Kadai Paneer Dry – To make this version, just cook the masala as mentioned in the recipe and don’t add any water.
-Just add the veggies in the masala and give it a good mix.
-This one is also apt to pack in your Lunch Box with some hot Tawa Parathas.
+Kadai Paneer Dry – To make the dry version, just cook the masala as mentioned in the recipe and don’t add any water while cooking.
+Just add the veggies and paneer to the masala and give it a good mix.

-Vegan – To make the Vegan version of the same, you can replace Paneer with Tofu and avoid adding ghee in the recipe.
+Vegan – To make vegan kadhai paneer, you can replace the paneer with tofu and avoid adding ghee to the recipe.

 This curry will last in the fridge for 2 to 3 days when stored in an airtight container.
 Reheat it in a pan or microwave, until nice and hot.